Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 The code **AnalyticFNPKE_ramp.m** implements the last methodology using an iterative process and applying the **AnalyticFNPKE_insertion.m** in each step.
 > [!IMPORTANT]
 > In a strictly sense we are approximating the solution for the non-constant reactivity, which mainly depend on the size of the small step.
 In fact, the smaller it is the better approximation.
 We suggest using $h=0.0001$, which guarantees
+>
+### 7.1 Verification of the AnalyticFNPKE_Ramp.m
+As in the previous case, the first example of application will consists of reproducing the integer's solution assuming that $\alpha=1$.
+A time step of $h=0.0001 \mathrm{s}$ will be used with the purpose to have an accuracy of at least seven digits, comparing with the data reported by Hamada (2018, p.
+7).
+The following lines contains the input of this application:

+### Input